codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/Part III Interactvie Dashboard/README.md

  ![308](images/308_bookmark4.png)

-Absolutely, you can definitely keep the part you like!
-The conclusion you have crafted is well-structured and effectively conveys your key takeaways.
-Here's how you can integrate the preferred section on experience with the rest of the conclusion:

 ## Conclusion

 This project, titled "AUTOSALES: Data Analysis & Interactive Dashboard," provided a valuable opportunity to experience the entire data analysis pipeline from start to finish.
 Witnessing the transformation of raw data into an interactive dashboard solidified the importance of: